Dane County completes presidential election recount: 45 net vote increase for Trump

 "That’s the whole point of all of this, is a lawsuit," McDonell said.

+"The recounts in Dane and Milwaukee Counties have revealed serious issues regarding the legality of ballots cast," Jenna Ellis, senior legal advisor to the campaign, said in a statement.
+"As we have said from the very beginning, we want every legal vote, and only legal votes to be counted, and we will continue to uphold our promise to the American people to fight for a free and fair election."

+The campaign was not immediately able to respond to a request to further expand on issues regarding the legality of ballots cast.

-The conservative Wisconsin Voters Alliance already filed a lawsuit seeking to block certification of the election results.
+The conservative Wisconsin Voters Alliance filed a lawsuit seeking to block certification of the election results.

 Dane and Milwaukee, two heavily Democratic areas, were the only two out of 72 counties in Wisconsin to undergo the process after President-elect Joe Biden won the state by just under 21,000 votes at the beginning of November.